 You should email or telephone the School Office to inform them that you are unable to meet a submission deadline or attend an examination.
 You should do so in advance of the deadline or examination, if possible, and ask the School Office to send you an email confirming that you have told them that you are unable to submit your continuous assessment/coursework or attend your examination and the time and date of your notification.
 If you are unable to notify your School, you should ask someone else to do so on your behalf.
 If you do not inform your School, you will be expected to explain why you did not do so.

-If you are self-certifying your exceptional circumstances application and/or applying for the selective deferral of assessments, you must advise your School in advance, or on the day of the examination or submission deadline.
+If you are self-certifying your exceptional circumstances application, you must advise your School in advance, or on the day of the examination or submission deadline.
 You must email or telephone the School Office to inform them, and to indicate that you will be self-certifying your absence.
 If you are unable to notify your School, you must have someone else do so on your behalf.
 Self-certification is not acceptable if you have attempted the examination or submitted the continuous assessment/coursework.

 You should also ensure that that you meet any School or programme requirements concerning notification of absence.